 One of the indicators of a mature risk management process within an organization is the extent to which risk management is integrated into decision making at multiple levels of the organization.
 A risk management professional, with deep knowledge of the organization, has many opportunities to engage, influence, and build organizational competencies in risk management in various environments where decisions are being made.
 Opportunities could be in areas as diverse as innovation labs, research and development, customer relations, and day-to-day operations.
 Risk assessments are the most obvious examples of full integration.
 Strategic risk assessments focus on the broader deliberation and actions regarding uncertainties and untapped opportunities that affect an organization's planned strategy and strategy execution, such as growth (e.g., opening new markets) or contraction objectives (e.g., eliminating certain product or service lines).
-For example, has the organizational objectives?
+For example, has the organization built in a process to explicitly ask and answer risk-based questions about opportunities and threats regarding organizational objectives?
 Operational risk assessments may be limited to uncertainties associated with existing operations and plans-the assets, processes, people, and systems in place-in order to deliver a particular outcome, such as planned earnings.